During the transition period, businesses will be able to trade with the EU on the same terms as before.

 At gov.uk/transition answer a few questions to get a personalised list of actions.
 Then sign up to get email updates when things change.

-EU food and animal feed legislation
+EU food and animal feed legislation at the end of the transition period

 The European Union (Withdrawal) Act 2018 provides that, from 1 January 2021, certain directly applicable EU legislation will be converted into UK law.